 To achieve this, we maintain a culture of open communication with our internal and external stakeholders, regularly holding face to face meetings, hosting webinars and training sessions, attending events and seeking feedback.
 Throughout the year we engaged in direct communication with the following stakeholder groups:

-Further information on our approach to stakeholder engagement can be found in the Sustainability Report.
+Further information on our approach to stakeholder engagement can be found in our 2019 Sustainability Report.

 We ensure our policies are consistent with the spirit and intent of ILO’s Declaration on Fundamental Principles and Rights at work, where applicable to business.
 Our Group Policy on Trade Union Membership states that Croda International Plc recognises that all its employees have the right to freedom of association.
 The Company will not interfere in the legitimate activities of Trades Unions at Croda sites.